aptos-labs/aptos-core/developer-docs-site/docs/nodes/validator-node/operator/staking-pool-operations.md

 # Staking Pool Operations

-This document describes how to perform staking pool operations.
+This document describes how to perform [staking](../../../concepts/staking.md) pool operations.
 Note that you can stake only when you meet the minimal staking requirement.
+See also the related [Delegation Pool Operations](./delegation-pool-operations.md) instructions.

 :::tip Minimum staking requirement
 The current required minimum for staking is 1 million APT tokens.